About COMPARE

 • Esmeralda Posada Campos, BASF

-• Andre Silvanovich, Bayer
+• Andre Silvanovich, Retired from Bayer

 • Ping Song, Corteva Agriscience™